1995 Thanks to Cal, Hideo—& Sonia, Too

 A belated, shortened spring training period for the returning players was followed by a reduced 144-game regular season schedule.
 But at least it would be played—as would the World Series, after a forced one-year layoff.

-When only 31,000 showed up for Milwaukee’s home opener, Brewer owner and interim commissioner Bud Selig blamed wintry 40-degree temperatures.
+When only 31,000 showed up for Milwaukee’s home opener, Brewers owner and interim commissioner Bud Selig blamed wintry 40-degree temperatures.
 What he didn’t acknowledge was that the previous season’s home opener was played before a sellout crowd in weather ten degrees colder.

 If the fans’ hatred was enough to scare the owners and players, then their indifference—best reflected in a whopping 20% per-game drop in 1994 attendance—was far more frightening.
 At least those expressing their vitriol at the ballparks were showing up.
 Had they lost the others for good?
 And what could possibly bring them back?